SvenMichaelKlose/tunix/src/ultifs/README.md

 This routine never returns with an error.

-## CHRIN - Input character from channel
+## BASIN - Input character from channel

 This routine will get a byte of data from the channel already set up as the input channel by the CHKIN